Manohar-1/Manohar-1/README.md

 - 👯 I’m looking to collaborate on **with any awesome projects**

-- 🤝 I’m looking for help with [Competitive Programming](https://mycode.prepbytes.com/)
+- 🤝 I love solving problems on [Hackerrank](https://www.hackerrank.com/mudhapakamanohar)

 - 👨‍💻 All of my projects are available at [https://manohar-1.github.io/](https://manohar-1.github.io/)

-- 📝 I regularly write articles on [minestie.blogspot.com](minestie.blogspot.com)
+- 📝 I regularly write articles on [minestie.blogspot.com](https://minestie.blogspot.com/)

 - 💬 Ask me about **anything**